-Offered exclusively to international students in Semester 2 2020, Job Smart Edge will focus on developing core skills critical to thriving in a competitive job market.
+Offered exclusively to international students enrolled to study at the Business School, Job Smart Edge will focus on developing core skills critical to thriving in a competitive job market.

 Students will participate in digital industry projects, receive personalised coaching from the Business School's dedicated team of career coaches and have the opportunity to build industry connections with high growth start-ups, small and medium-sized enterprises (SMEs) and leading organisations such as Deloitte, KPMG and PwC.